Ultimate Guide to Visiting Bonaire’s Washington Slagbaai National Park

 Along the boundaries of Bonaire’s national park is Goto Lake or Gotomeer.
 However, you can’t actually visit while you’re in the park, you have to plan a visit either before the park or after, it’s only a 15-minute drive and cuts through Rincon.

-This site boasts the biggest saltwater lake in Bonaire, and its a hangout spot for Caribbean flamingos.
+This site boasts the biggest saltwater lake in Bonaire, and it’s a hangout spot for Caribbean flamingos.
 The road is high above and along the lake, there’s even a pull-off spot at the higher area making it a perfect vantage point.

 You can get 360-degree views of the lake and surrounding area, and it’s an excellent viewing spot to watch the flamingos.
 There is a road that takes you to the water and flamingo feeding area if you want to get just a tad closer to them.